ABOUT

 • From the Beginning

 Autism was a condition I knew nothing about and as I was born in the mid seventies, I heard very little about it when I was young.
-My first awareness of autism was when my son was diagnosed at the age of four.
-He not only had autism, but learning difficulties too.
-I faced so Read more
+My first awareness of autism was when my son was diagnosed.
+Facing so many challenges over the years to get the best support, it was difficult to deal… Read more